forcedotcom/SalesforcePy/docs/_build/html/_sources/get_started.rst.txt

         client_id="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
         client_secret="123456789123456789",
         login_url="test.salesforce.com",
-        version = "38.0", #optional parameter, defaults to the latest version for your instance timeout = "30", # optional, defines a connect/read timeout value, if not specified requests can hang for minutes or more.
+        version = "38.0", # optional, defaults to the latest version for your instance. timeout = "30", # optional, defines a connect/read timeout value, if not specified requests can hang for minutes or more.
     )

     # Log in
     login_results = client.login()

-In the example above, ``login_results[0]`` will be a dict with the response from the Salesforce OAuth resource.
+In the example above, ``login_results[0]`` is a dict with the response from the Salesforce OAuth resource.
 The only supported flow at present is username-password.
-For more on the response, see `Understanding the Username-Password OAuth Authentication Flow <https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_username_password_oauth_flow.htm>`_.
+For more information about the response, see `Understanding the Username-Password OAuth Authentication Flow <https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_understanding_username_password_oauth_flow.htm>`_.

 You can also use the context manager which handles ``login()`` and ``logout()`` automatically.